 Perhaps though that is because we are ignoring the disruptive Uranus in the Second House that is a tad too far until either the North Node or the Sun, but in exact aspect to Coward’s Part of Fortune and then another trine away from his Midheaven.
 Our see-saw has a Grand Trine to keep it on an even keel despite the lopsidedness of the planets on the map.

-The Grand Trine misses that little stellium in Eighth House and opposite the Second, making the spectre of Death & farewells is always at Coward’s shoulder.
+The Grand Trine misses that little stellium in Eighth House and opposite the Second, making the spectre of Death & farewells always at Coward’s shoulder.

-So overall, Coward has two themes running throughout his life, one of the Grand Trine and the other of the See-Saw wanting very much to make a go of it and be something.
+Overall, Coward has two themes running throughout his life, one of the Grand Trine and the other of the See-Saw wanting very much to make a go of it and be something.
 Venus is alone in the Third House of Short Communications (he wrote many a One Act Play) but too far from the Midheaven to do much good.
 Instead, it relies on the relay to the Ascendant to the Midheaven to pull lyric verse and song off — when he writes he writes for others, but when he sings, it is for himself.

 The Eighth House with Neptune, Pluto and the Moon suggest he would die suddenly and rather mysteriously on an island, but that was meaningless as England is an island too, so no help there.